DevExpress/devextreme-documentation/api-reference/10 UI Components/GridBase/1 Configuration/pager/displayMode.md

     </tr>
 </table>

-The *"adaptive"* display mode switches between these two modes based on the component size.
+The *"adaptive"* display mode switches between these two modes based on the component width.